DemaGovalla/DemaGovalla/README.md

   - [Jabil Packaging Solutions](https://www.jabil.com/industries/packaging-solutions.html), where I worked closely with a process engineer to update and upgrade all the injection molding process guides
   - [Commonwealth Edison Company](https://www.comed.com/Pages/default.aspx), where I collaborated with engineers to close out work agreements

-- 👯 I’m looking to collaborate on projects that are:
+- 👯 I'm looking to collaborate on projects that are:

   - ML to aid Robotics
   - Impactful to the public